 In a master-detail interface, changes in the primary view controller (the master) drive changes in a secondary view controller (the detail).
 The two view controllers can be arranged so that they are side-by-side, so that only one at a time is visible, or so that one only partially hides the other.
 In iOS 8 and later, you can use the UISplitViewController class on all iOS devices; in previous versions of iOS, the class is available only on iPad.

-When building your app’s user interface, the split view controller is typically the root view controller of your app’s window.
+When building your app’s user interface, the split view controller is typically the root view controller of your app’s window, but it may be embedded in another view controller.
 The split view controller has no significant appearance of its own.
 Most of its appearance is defined by the child view controllers you install.
 You can configure the child view controllers using Interface Builder or programmatically by assigning the view controllers to the

 view property.
 The child view controllers can be custom view controllers or other container view controller, such as navigation controllers.

 The split view controller determines the arrangement of its child view controllers based on the available space.
 In a horizontally regular environment, the split view controller presents its view controllers side-by-side whenever possible.
 In a horizontally compact environment, the split view controller acts more like a navigation controller, displaying the primary view controller initially and pushing or popping the secondary view controller as needed.
 You can also ask the split view controller to prefer a specific arrangement by assigning a value to the